 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3200 and Nikon Z7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the Z7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3200 does not offer wifi capability.
+In contrast, the D3200 does not provide wifi capability.

-The Z7 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D3200 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3200 was succeeded by the Nikon D3300.
+Both the D3200 and the Z7 have been discontinued, but can regularly be found used on eBay.
+The D3200 was replaced by the Nikon D3300, while the Z7 was followed by the Nikon Z7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.